SpaceForceLLC/WSL-Gentoo/README.md

 The system must be in Developer mode (found in Settings -> Update & Security -> For developers)

 The Windows Subsystem for Linux is not enabled by default, and is required to run the app.
 You can add the feature to your Windows installation by running `C:\Windows\System32\OptionalFeatures.exe` and selecting it from the list.

+Windows 10 version 1803 (the April 2018 update) or later is strongly recommended.

 ## Building
 1. Open Gentoo.sln in Visual Studio.